kboy-silvergym/ARCore-Swift-Sampler/README.md

 ### 1. Add `GoogleService-Info.plist` into your project

-Make firebase project and follow the below document.
+Make firebase project and follow below the document.

 https://firebase.google.com/docs/ios/setup

 ### 2. Put API_KEY into `Const.apiKey`

 You can find API_KEY in firebase console setting.
+Get that and put into the `Const.swift`'s apiKey property.

 # Reference
 - https://github.com/google-ar/arcore-ios-sdk